ethereum/execution-apis/docs/multicall-notes.md

 ## Clients can set their own limits
 Clients may introduce their own limits to prevent DOS attacks using the method.
 We have thought of two such standard limits
 - How many blocks can be defined in `BlockStateCalls`.
-The suggested default for this si 256 blocks
+The suggested default for this is 256 blocks
 - a global gas limit (similar to the same limit for `eth_call`).
 The multicall cannot exceed the global gas limit over its lifespan